kursatufukcoskun/7700HQ-Hackintosh-Macos-Opencore/README.md

 # 7700HQ Hackintosh Macos Opencore
-7700HQ Hackintosh Macos Opencore (Monterey)
+7700HQ Hackintosh Macos Opencore (Ventura)

 * Everything is working except Airdrop.
 * We are using this config with Dell 7577, without any problems.